uly-s/Machine-Learning/README.md

   Recreating a keras implementation of a variational auto encoder, however the code from the guide does not work on my computer so I am troubleshooting.

-# Data
+# Workspace

-So far I have been working from MNIST csv files, which can be found by googling "mnist csv"
+  General testing area

 # Disclaimer

+  These are about half original, I piece together implementations from different sources rewriting and refactoring line by line.
+No copy and pasting here.